tegorman13/Dissertation/Manuscript/manuscript.pdf.md

 ::: {#tbl-e2table1 .cell layout-align="center" tbl-cap='Transfer performance from each of the 6 throwing locations from which all participants were tested.
 Each bar represents performance from one of seven distinct training groups (six constant groups in red, one varied group in blue).
 The x axis labels indicate the location(s) from which each group trained.
 Lower values along the y axis reflect better performance at the task (closer distance to target center).
-Error bars indicate standard error of the mean.'}
+Error bars indicate standard error of the mean.' hash='manuscript_cache/pdf/tbl-e2table1_80121f64833bd1a8f63f4a8d2f34b410'}
 ::: {.cell-output-display}